Steve Bannon: Prosecutors arrest ex-Trump adviser over fraud | DW | 20.08.2020

 Authorities say the former White House adviser and three other people have been charged with deceiving donors to an online fundraising scheme called "We Build The Wall.''

-Steve Bannon has been arrested in connection with an online fundraising scheme, the US Justice Department said on Thursday.
+Steve Bannon has been arrested after allegations of fraud relating to an online fundraising scheme, the US Justice Department said on Thursday.

 US President Donald Trump's ex-political adviser was detained on charges of conspiracy to commit wire fraud in relation to raising money to support the building of the US-Mexico border wall.